NocturnalNatis/NocturnalNatis/README.md

 $${\color{#910611}⚔𝕮𝖗𝖎𝖙𝖊𝖗𝖎𝖆⚔}$$

-<sub>  Basic Criteria[Anti-LGBTQIA, racist, creeps, ect...]
-Adult friends are more preferable, I tend to be offtab 80% of the time if I happen to miss you messaging me please leave a note in my atabook.
-Feel Free to take inspo off my ponies I do not mind as long as you aren't outright copying.
-Dni Fandoms; Hoyoverse, Okegom, The Amazing Digital Circus, Enstars, MHA, Danganronpa. immediate block/hide if;Spardacest Roscest[Any incest/illegal/Proships][This includes if you follow/support anyone who does so.]</sub>
+<sub>  Adult friends are more preferable, Basic Criteria[Anti-LGBTQIA, racist, creeps, ect...]
+Dni Fandoms; Hoyoverse, Okegom, The Amazing Digital Circus, Enstars, MHA, Danganronpa. immediate block/hide if;Spardacest Roscest[Any incest/illegal/Proships | This includes if you follow/support anyone who does so.] </sub>